fabiokay/stimulation_clicker/README.md

 *   Add more rhythmical elements
 *   Upgrading rhythm tempo
 *   Unlock more background music to keep track of the rhythm
+*   Integrate the python code in a react app with pyodide through react-py

 ---